paulocilasjr/training-material/topics/microbiome/tutorials/mags-building/tutorial.md

 > Learn more about metagenomic binning and available tools in our dedicated tutorial: [**Binning of metagenomic sequencing data**]({% link topics/microbiome/tutorials/metagenomics-binning/tutorial.md %})
 {: .comment}

-A widely adopted strategy is to **use multiple binning tools** to maximize accuracy, followed by **bin refinement** to consolidate and improve the results.
+A widely adopted strategy is to **use multiple binning tools** to profit from their individual advantages and methods, followed by **bin refinement** to consolidate and improve the results.
 This approach leverages the strengths of different algorithms, producing a more robust and reliable set of bins.

 In this analysis, we employed **four complementary binning tools**, each offering distinct advantages for capturing microbial diversity:
 - **MetaBAT2** ({% cite Kang_2019 %}): Known for its efficiency and accuracy in binning metagenomic contigs.